HosseinMolazem/resume/README.md

 # Hello every body.
 # I'm Hossein.
-This is my  eighth project that I'm uploading to GitHub.
+This is my  tenth project that I'm uploading to GitHub.
 # Project description:
-# This is a website project I built using HTML, Css, js and bootstrap ,jquery.
+# This is a website project I built using React.js and Tailwind.
 # this website is responsive.
 # I hope you enjoy my project!